iogii

 "Hi, " $ append

-Normal stack oriented languages would need to do stack manipulation in this case, but this is where iogii's first key idea comes in: just rotate everything before the $
+Normal stack oriented languages would need to do stack manipulation in this case, but this is where iogii's second key idea comes in: just rotate everything before the $

 to the end of your program and remove the $